Oregon Sick Time law takes effect January 1, 2016, expanding eligibility to accrue and use paid sick leave to all PSU employees.

 Employee Eligibility and Accrual

-Eligible employees accrue sick leave on a monthly basis, beginning with date of hire, and prorated during the first month.
-Sick leave accrues on the last day of the month and is available for use the first day of the next month.
+All PSU employees accrue sick leave at a rate determined by their position type (see below).
+Employees accrue sick leave on a monthly basis beginning with date of hire, and prorated during the first month.
+Sick leave accrues on the last day of the month/pay period and is available for use the first day of the next month.

 Accrual Schedule by Employee Type